top of page

 Colorful market stall with vibrant kente cloths, fabrics, and African souvenirs.
 A seated person is visible, surrounded by items.
 Lively mood.

 Speed is known for picking up local merch to wear in every country he visits, and Ghana should be no exception.
-Before diving into the main highlights of his stay, a stop at the Accra Arts Centre would set the tone perfectly.
-There, he can interact with local artisans while selecting vibrant Kente stoles, traditional Ghanaian beads, and hand-carved Adinkra symbols crafted from ebony wood—pieces that go far beyond souvenirs and carry deep cultural meaning.
+At the Accra Arts Centre, he can interact with artisans while selecting vibrant Kente stoles, traditional Ghanaian beads, and hand-carved Adinkra symbols crafted from ebony wood.
 For an instantly recognizable keepsake, the iconic Akwaaba plaque is a must.
-With its wide variety of crafts and the high-energy, engaging vendors, the Arts Centre is guaranteed to deliver memorable interactions and authentic cultural moments for Speed.
+With its wide variety of crafts and the high-energy, engaging vendors, the Arts Centre is guaranteed to deliver memorable interactions and real cultural moments for Speed.

 Two men in vibrant kente cloth and sunglasses stand confidently on a street, with a modern building in the background.

-Beyond receiving a Kente stole and wooden Adinkra carvings, Speed should fully embrace Ghanaian style by getting his own authentic Kente outfit and Oheneba slippers—and wearing them proudly, as tradition encourages.
-Bonus points if he completes the look with local gold or costume jewelry and a kufi cap for added authenticity.
-Speed has done this many times before as a sign of respect for the cultures he visits, and in Ghana, it’s one of the simplest yet most powerful ways to show appreciation.
-In addition to a full hand-woven Kente cloth, he could also pick up a sleek kaftan or authentic Ghanaian wax-print fabric as a souvenir.
-While it may sound like a lot, the entire experience wouldn’t take more than an hour.
+Beyond receiving a Kente stole and wooden Adinkra carvings, Speed should also fully embrace Ghanaian style by getting his own authentic Ghanaian Kente outfit and Oheneba slippers—and wearing them proudly, as tradition encourages.
+Bonus points if he completes the look with signature Ghanaian gold or costume jewelry.
+In Ghana, it’s one of the simplest yet most powerful ways to show appreciation.
+In addition to the Kente cloth, he could also pick up a sleek kaftan or Ghanaian wax-print fabric as a souvenir.

 Learn Local Greetings, Insults & Proverbs